h5py/h5py/docs/source/guide/file.rst

 ------------------------

 HDF5 files work generally like standard Python file objects.
-They support standand modes like r/w/a, and should be closed when they are no longer in use.
+They support standard modes like r/w/a, and should be closed when they are no longer in use.
 However, there is obviously no concept of "text" vs "binary" mode.

     >>> f = h5py.File('myfile.hdf5','r')

+The file name may be either ``str`` or ``unicode``.
 Valid modes are:

     ===  ================================================
      r   Readonly, file must exist